dshetty100/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifier
 * Easy Ensemble AdaBoost Classifier

-In the Naive Random OverSampling and SMOTE algorithms, the data was oversampled, and in Cluster Centroids algorithm, the data was undersampled.
-In SMOTEENN algorithm a combination of over- and undersampling was used.
+In the Naive Random OverSampling and SMOTE algorithms, the data were oversampled, and in the Cluster Centroids algorithm, the data was undersampled.
+In the SMOTEENN algorithm, a combination of over-and undersampling was used.
 The details of the analysis can be found in the code, [credit_risk_resampling.ipynb].
-A comparison between two new machine learning models that reduce bias, Balanced RandomForest Classifier and Easy Ensemble Classifier, was made to predict credit risk.
+A comparison between two new machine learning models that reduce bias, Balanced RandomForest Classifier, and Easy Ensemble Classifier, was made to predict credit risk.
 The details of this analysis can be found in the code, [credit_risk_ensemble.ipynb](https://github.com/dshetty100/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)

 The models were run and then evaluated for performance and accuracy at predicting credit risk.

 The analysis was performed using imbalanced-learn and scikit-learn libraries to train and evaluate the models.
-The credit card credit dataset (LoanStats_2019Q1) from LendingClub, a peer-to-peer lending services company, was utilised for the analysis.
+The credit card credit dataset (LoanStats_2019Q1) from LendingClub, a peer-to-peer lending services company, was utilized for the analysis.
 After cleaning the data, the dataset consisted of 68,470 entries, and was heavily unbalanced, with only 0.5% of entries being classified as "high-risk."

 ## Results

-The balanced accuracy scores and the precision and recall (sensitivity) scores of all six machine learning models is discussed below.
+The balanced accuracy scores and the precision and recall (sensitivity) scores of all six machine learning models are discussed below.

 * **Cluster Centroids Undersampling** gave an accuracy score of 0.5365 and had the lowest accuracy score among all the models that were tested.
 The model shows only 54% accuracy at predicting credit risks.
     ![Cluster Centroids Undersampling Balanced Accuracy Score](Images/CC_BA.png)